inspircd/docs/docs/2/modules/ident.md

 ### Description

 This module allows the usernames (idents) of users to be looked up using the [RFC 1413 Identification Protocol](https://www.ietf.org/rfc/rfc1413.txt).
-This is useful for shared hosts where many users may be connecting from one IP address as it is allows you to ban specific users without banning the entire provider.
+This is useful for shared hosts where many users may be connecting from one IP address as it allows you to ban specific users without banning the entire provider.

 ### Configuration